 Keep the anti-malware and antivirus software on your computer current and strengthen the security settings on your devices.

 Never download attachments from unknown sources or click on links embedded in an email from a sender you don’t know.
 Do not share sensitive information online either.
 To verify a site’s authenticity, check the URL and look for the lock icon and the “s” after the “HTTP.”

 Finally, it is always a good idea to stay updated on the latest news about COVID-19 to avoid falling victim to false information.

-Scammers give themselves away when they ask for payment via specific means, including wire transfer or prepaid gift card.
+Scammers give themselves away when they ask for payment via specific means, including wire transfers or prepaid gift cards.
 Another giveaway is poor writing skills and misspelled words.
 “Breaking information” alerts allegedly sent by health agencies are another sign of a scam.

 Canton, OH 44709